How to have a great summer in the UK: the best UK staycation ideas!

-I have created a list of the best locations and experiences across the UK that can easily compete with or even beat holiday abroad.
+I have created a list of the best locations and experiences across the UK that can easily compete with or even beat holidays abroad.

 I spent a week in the beautiful Lake District in Cumbria.

-The Lake District really is a magical land and sometimes I felt like I was in the middle of a fairy tale.
+The Lake District really is a magical land, and sometimes I felt like I was in a fairy tale.

 There are sixteen lakes in the Lake District; I managed to swim in eight of them!